flying-peanut/KPRMKDTI/README.md

 ## Introduction to the document

 - Dataset: stores the original data
-- Results: stores the results predicted by the model
-- Saved_models: stores the already trained model, which can be directly used for prediction when the code is reproduced
+- checkpoints: stores the already trained model, which can be directly used for prediction when the code is reproduced
 - lib: stores the mol2vec model
 - features.py and helpers.py: The code for drug feature extraction using the mol2vec model
 - main.py: A GUI integrated with the model